What is the upcycling ?

 · Cardboard

-Knowing that 4 million tonnes of clothing waste are thrown away each year in Europe, and that the majority of these garments end up incinerated, this method proves to be an excellent opportunity to transform how we “recycle” materials.
+Knowing that 4 million tonnes of textile waste are thrown away every year in Europe, and that most of these clothes end up being incinerated, this method proves to be an excellent opportunity to transform the way we “recycle” materials.

-An upcycled item is a unique and rare object: you will have the chance to own an original and completely unique piece.
-A chance for you to possess original items while respecting our environment.
+An upcycled object is a unique and rare object: you will have the chance to own something original and totally one of a kind.
+A great opportunity to have original items while respecting the environment.

-When you recycle, the product will be transformed into something similar: its quality will be neither worse nor better.
+When we recycle, the product is transformed into something similar: its quality is neither worse nor better.
 Upcycling aims to significantly improve the quality of the recycled product.
-Furthermore, recycling involves an energy- and water-intensive transformation process.
-Upcycling a material will not chemically alter the objects, and will cost nothing.
+In addition, recycling involves an energy- and water-intensive transformation process.
+Upcycling a material will not chemically transform the objects, and it will cost nothing.
 It is therefore both an ethical and responsible solution.

-You can do upcycling yourself: it will allow you to save money.
-For example, you can create pallet furniture for your garden or interior.
-Many stores dispose of pallets: a golden opportunity to put your artistic skills to the test!
+You can also upcycle yourself: it will help you save money.
+For example, you can create pallet furniture for your garden or your home.
+Many stores get rid of pallets: a golden opportunity to put your artistic talents to the test!

-The same goes for tires: turn them into a basket or a pouf.
-They already have the right shape for these uses.
+The same goes for tires: turn them into a basket or an ottoman.
+Their shape makes them ideal for these uses.

 The origins of this practice

-It was in the 1990s that the principle of upcycling began to emerge: Reiner Pilz is one of the pioneers of upcycling.
-He, then an interior architect, was against recycling, which he considered destructive and unproductive.
-He proposed upcycling so that useless products could be transformed into something better.
-A good way to preserve material and waste nothing: it is mainly in developed countries that the principle of upcycling took hold and gained popularity.
+It was in the 1990s that the principle of upcycling began to emerge: Reiner Pilz was one of the pioneers of upcycling.
+He, then an interior designer, was against recycling, which he considered destructive and unproductive.
+He then proposed upcycling so that useless products could be turned into something better.
+A good way to preserve materials and waste nothing: it was mainly in developed countries that the principle of upcycling took hold and grew in popularity.

 Some examples of upcycled products

-From the moment this practice appeared on the market, many sectors seized the opportunity to transform low-cost materials.
-This is particularly true in the textile world, with the production of cushions, covers, bags, or hot-air balloon fabrics from recovered materials, as done very well by Maison Bilum.
-Some workshops have also chosen upcycling by reworking excess wood into high-end furniture.
+From the moment this practice appeared on the market, many industries saw the opportunity to transform inexpensive materials.
+This is especially true in the textile world, with the making of cushions, covers, bags, or balloon fabrics from recovered materials, as Maison Bilum does very well.
+Some workshops have also turned to upcycling by reworking wood leftovers to create high-end furniture.

-Upcycling is therefore an alternative to recycling which, although good for the environment because nothing is wasted, is not always very useful or productive.
-Upcycling is increasingly trendy, to the point that many luxury brands are adopting this method in the manufacture of their products.
-All that remains is for you to find the upcycled products of your dreams, or better yet, make them yourself!
+Upcycling is therefore an alternative to recycling, which, although good for the environment because nothing is wasted, is not very useful or productive.
+Upcycling is becoming increasingly trendy, so much so that many luxury brands are adopting this kind of method in the manufacture of their products.
+All that is left for you to do is find the upcycled products of your dreams, or even better, make them yourself!